nojvek/nojvek.com/src/assets/resume.md

 - AngularJS frontend.
 Worked on the dashboard.
 Smooth 60FPS drag and drop, even with multiple fingers on a touch screen.
 - Report visualization code with a mix of canvas and d3.
 - Admin Settings UI.

-### Contract - Project Manager at Booking Boss (Sydney, Australia)
-*Jan 2013 – Mar 2013*

-Booking Boss (https://www.bookingboss.com) is a start-up company that creates an online booking management system for tourism and adventure business operators.

-- Setup customer calls and gather requirements.
-- Agile sprints with Kanban boards in JIRA.
-- Validate acceptance criteria and prioritize action items for next sprint.

 ### Software Engineer at RocketBoots Pty Ltd (Sydney, Australia)
 *Mar 2009 – Dec 2013*